DataDog/documentation/content/guides/composite_monitors.md

 ## How composite monitors work

-This section uses examples to show how many alerts a composite monitor may generate, and when Datadog considers the status to be alert-worthy.
+In this section, we look at a few examples to show **how** and **when** Datadog will alert for composite monitors.

-### How many alerts?
+### How to alert?

 Consider a composite monitor that uses three individual monitors — A, B, and C — and a trigger condition `A && B && C`.
-How many simultaneous alerts may you potentially receive from the composite monitor?
-It depends on the alert types of its individual monitors.
+How many simultaneous alerts might you potentially receive from the composite monitor?
+It depends on its individual monitors' alert types.

 Let's look at three examples with varying individual monitors.
+We'll consider how the composite monitor behaves in each case.

 #### All simple alert monitors

-The composite monitor also has a simple alert type; it can only send one alert per evaluation cycle.
+The composite monitor also has a simple alert type, i.e. it will only send up to one alert per evaluation cycle.
 The composite monitor triggers when the queries for A, B, and C are all true at the same time.

 #### One multi-alert monitor (monitor A)

 The composite monitor has a multi-alert type.
-If monitor A has 4 sources (i.e. hosts) reporting - web01 through web04 - you may receive up to 4 alerts each time Datadog evaluates the composite monitor.
-For a given evaluation cycle, monitor A's status may vary across its sources, but the statuses of simple alert monitors B and C are unchanging.
+If monitor A has 4 reporting sources — hosts web01 through web04 — you may receive up to 4 alerts each time Datadog evaluates the composite monitor.
+In other words: for a given evaluation cycle, Datadog has 4 cases to evaluate.
+For each case, monitor A's status may vary across its sources, but the statuses of monitors B and C — which are simple alert types — are unchanging:

-Here's an example cycle:

 | monitor A | monitor B | monitor C | composite status |
 | --------- | --------- | --------- | ---------------- |